 2 T. almond butter (or any unsweetened nut butter)

 1 T. soft organic butter

 (You may choose to add shredded coconut, chopped nuts, etc. to this candy mix.)

-Combine all ingredients but chocolate chips.
+Combine all ingredients except chocolate chips.
 Mix well and form into 1-inch balls.
 Melt the chocolate or carob chips in a saucepan under low heat.
 Stir until smooth then dip/roll the candy balls in the melted chocolate.
 Place coated balls on wax paper and chill until firm.
 Makes approx. 2 dozen balls.

 Banana Chocolate Shakes For Two